-Revenues from the sale of terminal equipment to subscribers in long-term credit arrangements are recognized upon delivery to the customer at the present value of the future cash flow expected from them, based on the market interest rate for transactions of this kind (see Note 5).
+Revenues from the sale of terminal equipment to subscribers in long-term credit arrangements are recognized upon delivery to the customer at the present value of the future cash flow expected from them, at the relevant interest rate for transactions of this kind (see Note 5).
 Financing income in respect of these transactions is recognized in the statement of income over the period of the installments by the effective interest method.